Maps-Messaging/mapsmessaging_server/NetworkManager_Config.md

 ### Interface Configuration

-Each unique interface that you want to setup needs to have
+Each unique interface that you want to set up needs to have
 * url
 * name
 * protocol

-The other parameters are optional and will be filled in by the servers defaults or any values specified in the 'global' seciont
+The other parameters are optional and will be filled in by the servers defaults or any values specified in the 'global' section

 ```yaml
     -